trifwn/Icarus/README.md

 ## Tasks To-Do

-- MAKE DATABASE USE STRUCT DATA
-- Make requirements.txt
+- Add the control parameters
-- Make Mission Class
+- Make Mission Class and Module the whole flight envelope
-- Make Load Visualization
-- Make low fidelity approximations
+- Make low fidelity approximations.
+Conceptual Module
-- Create master module to manage simulations that is aware of the different software needed to generate them
+- Integrate AVL and GNVP7
 - Find alternative to matplotlib for visualization (3d graphics are slows)
 - Have the grid/meshing run on julia
 - Add GUI